 The Performance Conditions have been set to align with the long-term goals and performance of Newcrest and the generation of shareholder returns.
-Further details in regards to the Performance Conditions are detailed in section 4.5.2. $Rights \, vest \, three \, years \, from \, the \, grant \, date \, subject \, to \, the \, Performance \, Conditions \, being \, met. \, Rights \, are \, the \, Performance \, Conditions \, being \, met. \, Rights \, are \, the \, Performance \, Conditions \, Conditions \, the \, Performance \, Conditions \, Cond$ Vesting automatically exercised on vesting.
+Further details in regards to the Performance Conditions are detailed in section 4.5.2.
+Vesting Rights vest three years from the grant date subject to the Performance Conditions being met.
+Rights are automatically exercised on vesting.
 Holding lock For Executives, shares received on the vesting and automatic exercise of Rights are subject to a 12 month holding lock.
 Dividends No dividends are paid on unvested Rights.
 Dividends, when applicable, will be paid for vested shares held under the holding lock.
 Clawback In general, the Board has the discretion to reduce or forfeit an LTI award for a participant if an event or circumstance has occurred which has resulted in an inappropriate benefit being conferred on a participant (including fraud, dishonesty, gross misconduct or if the outcomes are the result of material error or misstatement of the financial accounts).
 The discretion may be exercised for a period of two years from the vesting or grant date.
-Cessation of employment Except at the discretion of the Board: if a participant gives a notice of resignation or is dismissed, unvested Rights will lapse on cessation of employment; and if a participant ceases employment for any other reason, pro-rata unvested Rights will remain on foot and vest subject to the application of the performance conditions and any holding lock in the terms of grant.
+Cessation of Except at the discretion of the Board: employment if a participant gives a notice of resignation or is dismissed, unvested Rights will lapse on cessation of employment; and if a participant ceases employment for any other reason, pro-rata unvested Rights will remain on foot and vest subject to the application of the performance conditions and any holding lock in the terms of grant.
 For all leavers, any restricted shares will be released after expiration of the holding lock period (subject to the Board exercising a discretion under the clawback policy).
-Change of control The Board may exercise its discretion to allow all or some unvested rights to vest if a change of control event occurs.
-There is no retesting.
-Rights that do not vest based on performance over the three year performance period will lapse Retesting on the third anniversary of the grant date.

-The Board retains overriding discretion to adjust the final outcome to ensure any LTI award is appropriate.
+Feature Description Change of control The Board may exercise its discretion to allow all or some unvested rights to vest if a change of control event occurs.
+Retesting There is no retesting.
+Rights that do not vest based on performance over the three year performance period will lapse on the third anniversary of the grant date.
+Overriding Board discretion The Board retains overriding discretion to adjust the final outcome to ensure any LTI award is appropriate.